thorenscientific/documentation/docs/solutions/reference-designs/ad-swiot1l-sl/firmware-guide/index.rst

    AD-SWIOT1L-SL Programming Setup

-* A DAPLINK drive should appear as mounted on your PC.
+* A Daplink should appear as mounted on your PC.
-* Drag and drop the new firmware image into the DAPLINK drive.
+* Drag and drop the new firmware image into the Daplink drive.
 After a few seconds, the drive will be remounted.
-* Check the DAPLINK directory and make sure there is no FAIL.TXT file.
+* Check the Daplink directory and make sure there is no FAIL.TXT file.
 In case there is, repeat the drag and drop step.
 Otherwise, you may disconnect the MAX32625PICO from the AD-SWIOT1L-SL, since the firmware update is complete.